integreat-io/integreat/README.md

 access to it.

 ### Persisting idents

 A security scheme with no way of storing the permissions given to each ident, is of little value.
 (The only case where this would suffice, is when every relevant service provided the same ident id, and authorization where done on the ident id only.)

 Unsurprisingly, Integreat uses schemas and services to store idents.
-In the definition object passed to `integreat()`, set the id of the schema to use with idents, on `ident.schema`.
+In the definition object passed to `Integreat.create()`, set the id of the schema to use with idents, on `ident.schema`.

 In addition, you may define what fields (attributes or relationships) will match the different props on an ident: